-To carry out unit root test with presence of any structural break, Perron (1990) and Perron and Vogelsang (1992) suggests a modified Dicky-fuller unit root test that includes dummy variables to account for one known, or exogenous structural break.
-Subsequent papers modified the test to allow for one or two unknown break point that is determined endogenously from the data like Zivot and Andrews (1992) for one endogenous break and Lumsdaine and Papell (1997) for two endogenous breaks.
+To carry out the unit root test with respect to structural breaks, Perron (1990) and Perron and Vogelsang (1992) suggested a modified Dicky-Fuller unit root test that includes dummy variables to account for one known, or exogenous, structural break.
+Subsequent papers modified the test to allow for one or two unknown break points that are determined endogenously from the data (e.g., Zivot and Andrews (1992) for one endogenous break and Lumsdaine and Papell (1997) for two endogenous breaks).

-Lee and Strazicich (2003) extended Lumsdaine and Papell (1997) endogenous two breaks for unit root tests and introduced a new procedure to capture two structural breaks.
-They proposed two breaks unit root test in which the alternative hypothesis unambiguously implies trend stationarity.
+Lee and Strazicich (2003) extended Lumsdaine and Papell's (1997) endo genous two breaks for unit root tests and introduced a new procedure to capture two structural breaks.
+They proposed a two-breaks unit root test in which the alternative hypothesis unambiguously implies trend stationarity.
 Their testing methodology is based on the Lagrange Multiplier (LM) unit root test.
 In this method, the optimal lag length is determined based on the general to specific approach suggested by Ng and Perron (1995).

-Table 4 presents the result of Lee and Strazicich (2004) unit root test.
-This result reveals that in the level of 1% critical value, exports are stationary at level; while imports are non-stationary at level (we can't reject the null hypothesis of unit root for imports), so we conclude that in the presence of two structural breaks, these two series are not in the same order of integration.
-As regards, the last structural break tests using here, estimates more than 1 break for both series, some of them even estimate more than 3 breaks.
-(See Tables 2 and 3), and in contrast, the latest unit root tests can consider only up to 2 breaks.
-This can lead us to uncertainty about the order of integration and strong reason for rejection the use of some standard cointegration approaches such as Engel-Granger (1987), Johansen (1998) and Johansen-Juselius (1990) which are confident when the series are in the same order of integration.
-Therefore, we continue our study by using Bounds test approach to level relationships.
-This procedure is the strong one in order to test for the existence of long run relationship even if we do not have accurate information about the order of integration of the series.
-However, Pesaran et al. (2001) suggest that dependent variable need to be integrated of order one.
+Table 4 presents the results of Lee and Strazicich's (2004) unit root test.
+These results reveal that, at the level of 1% critical value, exports are stationary at level while imports are non-stationary at level (we cannot reject the null hypothesis of unit root for imports);thus, we conclude that, in the presence of two structural breaks, these two series are not in the same order of integration.
+As regards the last structural break tests used here, estimates show more than 1 break for both series; some of them even estimate more than 3 breaks (see Tables 2 and 3).
+In contrast, the latest unit root tests can consider only up to 2 breaks.
+This can lead us to uncertainty about the order of integration and a strong reason for rejecting the use of some standard cointegration approaches, such as Engel-Granger (1987), Johansen (1998), and Johansen-Juselius (1990), which are accurate when the series are in the same order of integration.
+Therefore, we continue our study by using the bounds testing approach to level relationships.
+This procedure is the strongest for testing for the existence of a long-run relationship, even if we do not have accurate information about the order of integration of the series.
+However, Pesaran et al. (2001) suggest that the dependent variable needs to be integrated at order one.